ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 By using Partner Center Sell to onboard your product, you can create a tile to offer your product in the {{site.data.keyword.cloud_notm}} catalog.
 You might have a software application that users can manage and install, a software-based service, or a software-based solution (deployable architecture) that combines a set of products that you can offer for customers to solve a business problem or need.

 Take advantage of a simplified installation and deployment process for your customers through the {{site.data.keyword.cloud_notm}} catalog.
-Review the following section to understand how your product can be offered through {{site.data.keyword.cloud_notm}}.
+Review the following sections to understand how your product can be offered through {{site.data.keyword.cloud_notm}}.

 ### Software
 {: #selling-sotware}